mohammedghoula2/50-Projects-in-50-Days-Challenge/README.md

 	•	CSS3
 	•	JavaScript (ES6+)

+## Credits

+These project was completed as part of a Javascript course by [Brad Traversy](https://github.com/bradtraversy).

+Special thanks to Brad Traversy for his excellent teaching and resources.

-Contact
+## Contact

-Created by Mohammed Ghoula (https://github.com/mohammedghoula2).
+Executed by Mohammed Ghoula (https://github.com/mohammedghoula2).

 Happy coding! 😊